BurlingtonEmperor/EatCrow2/README.txt

 BOARD - Board connection not found
 PORT - Board port not found
 ACCESS - Port access denied to interface program

+-- COMMANDS --
+On the main command pannel with the autoclave graphs and status diagram, there wil be a button on top of the status diagram listed as "COMMAND".
+Once entered, you can access a variety of custom controls from that panel.

+MANUAL COMMAND CONSOLE - Opens a command console in which you can enter commands.
+LOG AUTOCLAVE - Logs current autoclave data.